One Health: ecosystems, humans and animals

 Changing environmental, social and agricultural conditions are a threat to animal and human health and welfare.

-Many diseases can pass between animals and humans, while food production, human diet and community stability are harmed by diseases that infect livestock and wildlife.
-Emerging animal and human diseases, such as highly pathogenic avian influenza viruses, emphasise the threat posed by these issues.
+Many infectious diseases can pass between animals and humans, while food production, human diet and community stability are harmed by diseases that infect livestock and wildlife.
+Emerging veterinary infectious diseases and human diseases, such as highly pathogenic avian influenza viruses, emphasise the threat posed by these issues.

 The One Health approach recognises the relationship between health and disease at the human, animal and environment interfaces and has become an important focus in both medical and veterinary science.
 It promotes a “whole of society” treatment of health hazards and a systemic change of perspective in the management of risk.

-If you are interested in One Health and infectious disease control (particularly in the developing world), then this unique Diploma or MSc course could be for you.
+If you are interested in One Health and the control of infectious disease (particularly in the developing world), then this unique course could be for you.
 We welcome applications from individuals with a background in public health, veterinary sciences, animal or biological sciences, social and environmental sciences, ecology and wildlife health.
 If you are interested in this field, but do not have the relevant background, please speak with the course directors who can consider such cases on an individual basis.